 As transportation agencies have evolved from focusing foremost on how to move vehicles to focusing on the needs of the community, context sensitive design has become a crucial part to ensuring the facility supports movement, connectivity and economic growth.

 The industry is evolving with the consideration of multiple modes of travel in an integrated design.
-DOTs are considering more and more innovative approaches to improve uncomfortable pedestrian experiences, including road diets and narrowing lanes in order to widen sidewalks.
+DOTs are considering more and more innovative approaches to improve uncomfortable pedestrian experiences, including road diets and narrowing lanes to widen sidewalks.

 3. Moving everyone – and everything – safely

-Designing a facility that is safe for all users, regardless of their mode of transportation, should be inherent within Complete Streets projects.
+Designing a facility that is safe for all users, regardless of their mode of transportation, should be inherent within complete streets projects.

-Complete Streets projects must address such issues, always within the context of the facility.
+Have you ever noticed a pedestrian crosswalk with no sidewalks connecting pedestrians to the intersection?
+Or perhaps tried to take a bike ride that was all too stressful?
+Complete streets projects must address such issues, always within the context of the facility.
 Safety for all users cannot be achieved without first considering each user’s needs and then implementing design elements that meet those users’ expectations and abilities.
 These elements may include implementing traffic calming to control speeds, connecting sidewalk networks, or addressing transit connectivity.

-Visibility for pedestrians is key, as is addressing crosswalk safety with features like extended sidewalks and median refuge islands.
+Visibility for pedestrians is key, as is crosswalk safety with features like extended sidewalks and median refuge islands.
 Bicyclists also need to feel safe, which can be achieved by widening bike lanes or creating a barrier from traffic.
 Transit connections with bicycle and pedestrian facilities must be included.

 Additionally, the inclusion of access management techniques can be a valuable tool.
-Incorporating access management elements, such as the inclusion of medians, shared parcel access, and turning movement controls improve the functionality of the roadway without adding capacity.
+Incorporating access management elements, such as the inclusion of medians, shared parcel access and turning movement controls improve the functionality of the roadway without adding capacity.
 These techniques lend themselves to the incorporation of bicycle and pedestrian facilities that are appropriately designed for the context of the facility and provide the balance for different travel modes.